JLucas5/voxy-test/README.md

 ## How to Run
 This repository encompasses, for practical reasons, both front and back-end of the project.
 Therefore, two applications must be run.
 Ahead there will be instructions to how to do it:
+### Prerequisites
+* Node version 16.13.1 or later
+* Angular version 12.2.16 or later
+* Angular CLI 16.13.1 or later
 ### Back-end
 The back-end of this project is built in Node.js, using Express.js framework to help building the API.
 To run it, open the directory ***"/voxy-test-backend"*** and run the commands: